katrimarika/webludo-frontend/README.md

 Not ordered by priority

-- scrambe teams button for game host in setup
 - host can put players in teams in game setup
 - api sending negative indices for pieces in goal for multiple pieces 0
 - handle less than 4 players (when api handles them)